Wildergames/blender-quick-exporter/README.md

 # Blender Quick Exporter
 A **free** Blender addon which allows users to configure and manage exportable packages from objects within a Blender file.
-These `Export Packages` can be exported manually and/or automatically, as individual FBX files.
+These `Export Packages` can be exported manually and/or automatically as individual FBX files.

 This addon is intended to be a set-it-and-forget-it solution to FBX exporting.
 Once you've created and configured your export packages, you shouldn't need to change the Quick Exporter settings very often.
+Simply make changes, click Export, and you're done!

-When modifying a mesh, simply make the appropriate edits and press one of the `Export` buttons.
+Visit the [**Blender Quick Exporter** itch.io page](https://wilder-games.itch.io/blender-quick-exporter) for more information.

 # Quick Start
 A small number of steps to quickly begin using Quick Exporter: